developersCradle/java-web-dev-soap-rest-api/Section 03/README.md

 <img src="ClientServerIndependently.JPG" alt="alt text" width="500"/>

-- CLient and Server can evolve independently
+- Client and Server can evolve independently
-    - 2. At first Servers provided recource as **XML** format
+    - 2. At first Servers provided resource as **XML** format
-    - 1. Then came need for suppert **JSON**
+    - 1. Then came need for support **JSON**
     - 3. In future came **CSV file format**
     - THIS IS POSSIBLE ONLY IF **Uniform Interface** is being valued!